 Since the 1990s, Hochschule Bochum has been building up contacts with universities around the world, but primarily in Europe and Asia.
 This has resulted in many instances of close collaboration, The forms of interaction are varied, stretching from organising internships and arranging student and lecturer exchanges to joint research projects and study courses offering double degrees.
 The intensification of international networking in many areas of business also creates new challenges in the working world.
 The university's aim is to prepare its alumni as best as possible to meet these challenges while itself learning from the ideas and experiences of others involved in teaching, research and organisational matters.
 It has therefore created study courses that permit stays abroad where students are mentored and looked after by the university's partner establishments in other countries.

 At Bochum, innovation in teaching includes introducing new degree courses like architectural media management and geothermal energy or new teaching and learning aids (special coaching in branches of mathematics, e-learning, student jobs at the university, introductory projects for first-semester students).
 But it also means educating students in skills beyond their core academic disciplines.
-To do this, the IBKN institute for education, culture and sustainable development was founded.
-Essentially, its brief is to help students to work independently and to assume responsibility for their actions.
-A clear sign of how dedicated the University is to excellence in teaching is the establishment in the 2012/13 winter semester of the IMT institute for teaching methodology in mathematics and technology with the aim of improving ways of teaching and understanding mathematical and engineering precepts.

 The fundamental notion that sustainable development must be a core principle in society and academia has been anchored since 2011 in the Hochschule Bochum development plan.
 This principle must be evident throughout the organisation - in teaching, research, infrastructure and the conduct of the university.
 In 2013, this idea was embodied in an interdisciplinary bachelor's degree course entitled "Sustainable Development", which has proved very popular with students.